AbbyRead/Adaptive_HUD_Brightness/README.md

 ---

-### Possible Extensions (Under Consideration)

-* Night vision and torchlight flicker integration.
-* Configurable minimum and maximum HUD brightness.
-* Support for mod-added light sources in a consistent manner.

----

 ## Installation

 1. Install Better Than Wolves: Community Edition 3.0.0 + Legacy Fabric by following the instructions on the [wiki](https://wiki.btwce.com/view/Main_Page).